862 Heads vs 706 [What are the Differences in Cost, Performance, and Applications]

 2. Improved Fuel and Air Flow

-The modified heart shape of the 862 head’s combustion chamber allows for improved fuel and air flow.
+The modified heart shape of the 862 head’s combustion chamber allows for improved fuel and airflow.

 3. Larger Valves